platformbuilders/helpers/docs/currencyParser.md

 ## Arguments

-- `value: String | Number`: A value(string or number) to be format.
+- `value: String | Number`: A value to be format.
 Positive or negative.
 - `numberOfDecimalPlaces?: Number`: A positive number.
 If is negative number value default is __2__.
 Optional

 ## Returns